evanpfeifer/data-structures/README.md

 # data-structures
 Coding up all the common data structures.
-Here are the one's I've completed or are currently working on:
+Here are the ones I've completed or are currently working on:
 - Linked list
 - Stack
 - Trees